biancamika/digital-garden-template/_notes/5. Creation/Level Up.md

 To summarize, Mielke writes that standardization would fundamentally improve digital creative tools by ["...allowing in more collaborators, making space for greater tooling innovation, and expanding a project's creative constraints beyond any one tool itself."](https://www.mollymielke.com/cc#stan) A Web3-powered Metaverse cannot be built alone; standardization brings both the giant manpower and diverse perspectives needed to bring it to life.

 #### Moldability
+What if...**learning was like a Choose Your Own Adventure?** Players customize their character by choosing what they want to acquire, from learned skills to supported works.
+This may lead to the emergence of different classes; the profile of an artist will look different from a community builder.
+Self-expression is the path to levelling up online; McCormick writes: ["... the more you signal who you are and what you care about, the more you open yourself up to new possibilities."](https://www.notboring.co/p/the-great-online-game)  These new possibilities are opportunities (e.g. partnerships, offers, projects) that come because people are attracted to your presence.

+What if...**we could design our learning experience?** Nowadays, in an era of mass-produced software, our workflows are dictated by the tools we use.
+However, everyone is unique in their thought process.
+A Web3-powered Metaverse acknowledges this by enabling us [ to own the ways we learn and create.](https://thesephist.com/posts/tools/) We're already used to customizing our digital presence, whether it's through the profile pictures we use or the personal websites we make.
+So why can't we have this for our digital experiences as well?

+The teachers of the future will also be designers.
+They'll be designing not just content and delivery, but also environment (where are students learning?) and mechanics (what systems/rules do they have to follow?).
+In the Metaverse, the forms a classroom can take are endless: [an art gallery](https://oncyber.io/), [a theme park](https://www.animocabrands.com/the-sandbox-partners-with-atari), [a shopping district](https://www.republicrealm.com/metajuku)...anything you want it to be.
+With more people from diverse backgrounds becoming teachers, classrooms will be greatly transformed in order to fit a variety of learning styles.
+See [Azlen Elza's classroom design explorations.](https://twitter.com/azlenelza/status/1457346877163143170) Teachers can also incorporate tokens into the learning experience; these can track almost anything that can be tracked with a smart contract (e.g. reputation on a social platform, skills of a video game character).

+What if...**learning was like a multiplayer game?**
+- Passionate communities
+	- toolmakers
+	- DAOs
+		- choose your school
+		- Guilds

+Overall, a Web3-powered Metaverse is not just a digital creative tool -- it is powerful enough to be a *medium* for creative expression.
+This is because of customization and the support of collaborative communities.
+This educational platform cannot serve everyone if it cannot adapt to anyone's needs.
 #### Abstraction